-The Joint Rady Children’s/University of California, San Diego Pediatric Gastroenterology, Hepatology, and Nutrition Fellowship seeks to train residents to become tomorrow’s leaders in the field of pediatric gastroenterology, hepatology and nutrition as clinicians, scientists, advocates, and leaders.
+The UC San Diego Pediatric Gastroenterology, Hepatology, and Nutrition Fellowship at Rady Children’s Hospital-San Diego seeks to train residents to become tomorrow’s leaders in the field of pediatric gastroenterology, hepatology and nutrition as clinicians, scientists, advocates and leaders.

 Our clinical programs provide exposure to a diverse patient population from not only the local San Diego region but also from other nations (Mexico, the Pacific Rim countries, and Arab countries).
 We are the ONLY pediatric gastroenterology referral center in the greater San Diego area.
 Our 14 faculty and three clinician extenders provide care to 12,000 outpatients and 4,500 inpatients each year, performing a total of 2,500 procedures a year.

 The Division also leads and participates in dedicated subspecialty care centers, including the Celiac Disease Clinic, Weight and Wellness Center, Cystic Fibrosis/Gastroenterology Clinic, and Eosinophilic Gastrointestinal Disorders Clinic.
 Our faculty head research programs in the areas of non-alcoholic fatty liver disease, eosinophilic esophagitis, inflammatory bowel disease, mucosal immunology, celiac disease, human milk oligosaccharides, weight management and obesity prevention, stem cell biology, and intestinal failure; seven division faculty members have active grant support from the National Institutes of Health.